 Canadians can be very proud of how their donations have made a difference in the lives of earthquake survivors but even more so, they can be proud that their donations will continue making a difference in the years to come.
 The Canadian Red Cross recognizes that recovery is a marathon and not a sprint – and is committed to taking the time needed to properly invest in long-term and sustainable recovery operations for Haiti.

-Highlights in how we are helping communities three years after the earthquake:
+How we are helping communities five years after the earthquake:

 Shelter Program: Resettlement Project